lokesh-aj/ThriftKaro-2.0/README.md

 PORT = 4000
 ```

-### Create a dot env ".env" in backend folder and append the below given code in it
+### Create a folder "config" and inside it create dot env ".env" in backend folder and append the below given code in it

 ```bash
 PORT = 8000